jhund/rails-recipes/pages/naming_and_organizing_your_user_facing_code.md

   app does.
 * Eliminate conditionals in your controllers and views as much as possible to make your code easy to reason about and so simple that you don't really need tests.
-* We're trading a bit of duplication for super simple views.
+(We're trading a bit of duplication for simplicity of code.)

 Benefits: